BaidarSamir/Emotion-Profiling-and-Suicide-Risk-Detection/README.md

 - **Pre-processing:** Remove unclear GoEmotions entries, enforce at least one positive label, and perform iterative multi-label stratification (`skmultilearn`).
 SuicideWatch texts are lowercased, stripped, and remapped to binary labels.
 - **Modeling:** DistilBERT serves as a shared encoder.
 For GoEmotions we activate multi-label classification (`problem_type="multi_label_classification"`) and use a custom Trainer subclass with class-weighted `BCEWithLogitsLoss`.
 For SuicideWatch we fine-tune a binary head optimized with cross-entropy.
 - **Evaluation Metrics:** Hamming score plus micro/macro F1 (emotions) and accuracy/precision/recall/F1 (SuicideWatch).
-Sigmoid threshold defaults to 0.5 for all emotions.
+Sigmoid threshold defaults to 0.5 for all emotions

 ## Experimental Setup